hsaghir/hsaghir.github.io/_posts/data_science/-2017-08-07-variational-inference.md

 4. Take ELBO derivative
 5. Optimize using the SGD update rule

 - We usually get stuck in step 3, calculating the expectation (integral) since it's intractable.
 However, what we need for optimization is actually the gradient of the ELBO not the ELBO itself.
-Using pathwise gradient (reparameterization trick) we can calculate the gradient without evaluating the ELBO

-- We refer to black box variational Inference to compute ELBO gradients without calculating its expectation.
+We refer to black box variational Inference to compute ELBO gradients without calculating its expectation.
 The way it works is to combine steps 3 and 4 above to calculate the gradient of expectation in a single step using variational methods instead of exact method of 3 then 4.

-Three main ideas for computing the gradient are score function gradient, pathwise gradients, and amortised inference.
+- This is a general problem in optimization where we want to evaluate the gradient of expectation of a parameterized function, $$f_\theta$$, w.r.t. a parameterized distribution, $$q_\psi$$.
+The gradient is with respect to the parameters of the distribution $$\nabla_\psi E_{q_\psi (z)}[f_\theta (z)] = \nabla \int q_\psi (z) f_\theta (z)$$.
+There are two main ways for evaluating the gradient depending on whether we differentiate the function (pathwise gradients) or the distribution density function (score function gradient).

 - Score function gradient: The problem is to calculate the gradient of an expectation of a funtion $$ \nabla_\theta (E_q(z) [f(z)])=\nabla_\theta( \int q(z)f(z))$$ with respect to parameters $$\theta$$.
 The function here is ELBO but gradient is difficult to compute since the integral is unknown or the ELBO is not differentiable.
 To calculate the gradient, we first take the $$\nabla_\theta$$ inside the integral to rewrite it as $$\int \nabla_\theta(q(z)) f(z) dz$$ since only the $$q(z)$$ is a function of $$\theta$$.
 Then we use the log derivative trick (using the derivative of the logarithm $d (log(u))= d(u)/u$) on the (ELBO) and re-write the integral as an expectation $$\nabla_\theta (E_q(z) [f(z)]) = E_q(z) [\nabla_\theta \log q(z) f(z)]$$.
 This estimator now only needs the dervative $$\nabla \log q_\theta (z)$$ to estimate the gradient.
 The expectation will be replaced with a Monte Carlo Average.
 When the function we want derivative of is log likelihood, we call the derivative $\nabla_\theta \log ⁡p(x;\theta)$ a score function.
 The expected value of the score function is zero.[](http://blog.shakirm.com/2015/11/machine-learning-trick-of-the-day-5-log-derivative-trick/)